- Counseling program resources

 - Oct 2017 Deadline to pre-register for the April 2018 NCE Exam (if graduated before Aug 2017, apply directly to NBCC)

 - Jan 2018 Deadline to complete the online NCE application and pay the fee ($335).
 See the student tip sheet on applying.

-- Feb 2018 Deadline to register for spring comps (spring graduates only).
-View instructions and complete application.
+- Feb 1, 2018 Deadline to register for spring comps (spring graduates only).
+Review the details and instructions at the center of this page and complete the application.

 - Apr 2017 Deadline to pre-register for the October 2018 NCE Exam (if graduated before Jan 2018, apply directly to NBCC)